Demonstrating commitment to compassionate patient care, the health care team, & continued certification.

 • Each quarter, you’ll receive 25 questions and will have five minutes to answer each question.

 • You can use printed or online references to help with the answer, if needed.
+However, you may not consult with others.
+Learn more about why exam security is a critical component of all NCCPA exams on our Exam Security webpage.

 • You will receive immediate feedback on each question you answer, including the correct response, explanation, and references.